 In all appearances of “Initial TDD Beamforming” replace by “Unscheduled TDD Beamforming”

 P373L4

-.
-TDD channel access becomes active for data transfer (i.e., an MSDU may be transmitted) after successful completion of a secure authentication.
-TDD channel access becomes inactive when an implementation dependent number of frames can no longer be successfully delivered.
-The initial TDD beamforming is defined in 11.37.2, 11.37.3, 11.37.4 and 10.43.10.
+The term “Unscheduled TDD Beamforming” used in the subclause 11.53 is the TDD beamforming scheduled via the Transmit Period field within the TDD SSW frame.
+The TDD beamforming is defined in 11.37.2, 11.37.3, 11.37.4 and 10.43.10.
 Scheduling for association, secure authentication and relevant operations are defined in 11.53.3.
+TDD channel access becomes active for data transfer (i.e., an MSDU may be transmitted) after successful completion of a secure authentication. .
 Scheduling for data traffic is defined in 11.53.4.
 Data traffic transfer under TDD channel access is defined in 10.40.6.2.2 and link maintenance is defined in 10.44.5.

+TDD channel access becomes inactive when an implementation dependent number of frames can no longer be successfully delivered.

 CID 4358